apache/spark/docs/sql-ref-null-semantics.md

 </style>

 The following illustrates the schema layout and data of a table named `person`.
-The data contains `NULL` values in the `age` column and this table will be used in various examples in the sections below.<br>
+The data contains `NULL` values in the `age` column and this table will be used in various examples in the sections below.<br/>
 **<u>TABLE: person</u>**

 |Id |Name|Age|